United States soccer league system: Structure

-No professional league in any of the major pro sports leagues in the U.S. or Canada uses a system of promotion and relegation.
 The country's governing body for the sport, the United States Soccer Federation (also known as the USSF or U.S. Soccer), oversees the league system and is responsible for sanctioning professional leagues.
 The leagues themselves are responsible for admitting and administering individual teams.
 Amateur soccer in the United States is regulated by the United States Adult Soccer Association (USASA), the only amateur soccer organization sanctioned by the USSF.

-Automatic promotion and relegation between its leagues, as exists in many other national league systems, was considered by United Soccer League, but was never implemented; although voluntary promotion and relegation has occurred.
-Some amateur leagues sanctioned by the USASA also use promotion and relegation systems within multiple levels of their leagues.
-However, there has never been a merit-based promotion system offered to the USASA's "national" leagues, the NPSL and League Two.
+Currently, no professional league in any of the major pro sports leagues in the U.S. or Canada uses a system of promotion and relegation.
+Some amateur leagues sanctioned by the USASA also use promotion and relegation systems within multiple levels of their leagues, although there has never been a merit-based promotion system offered to the NPSL, the USASA's "national" league.

+In February 2025, the United Soccer League (USL) announced it would be launching a new Division I league, USL Premier, in 2028 to alongside its two existing professional leagues; USL Championship, and USL League One.
+USL indicated it planned to be the first major pro league in the US to implement promotion and relegation.

 College soccer in the United States is sanctioned by bodies outside the direct control of the USSF, the most important of which is the National Collegiate Athletic Association (NCAA).
 See NCAA Division I women's soccer programs, NCAA Division I men's soccer programs, and NCAA Division II men's soccer programs for a list of college soccer programs in the United States.